Skip to contents

 [bag,list or formula]

-A bag of models, resulting from a call to bag_models(), or a formula used to fit the models in the bag.
+A bag of models from bag_models(), or a formula used to build the model matrix for prediction.

 newdata